TaDaa/c2/README.md

 # C2

 C2 is a helper library for creating custom components that render to canvas.
-Currently C2 is only compatible with D3 v4.
+Currently C2 is only compatible with D3 v3, v4, and v5.

 C2 works by allowing you to define custom element tags that are intended to render to canvas.